jasonlee-1024/AssetOpsBench/README.md

 ## 📢 Call for Scenario Contribution
 We are expanding **AssetOpsBench** to cover a broader range of industrial challenges.
 We invite researchers and practitioners to contribute new scenarios, particularly in the following areas:

-* **Asset Classes:** Turbines, HVAC Systems, Pumps, Transformers, CNC Machines, Robotics, and so on.
+* **Asset Classes:** Turbines, HVAC Systems, Pumps, Transformers, CNC Machines, Robotics, Engines, and so on.
 * **Task Domains:** Prognostics and Health Management, Remaining Useful Life (RUL) estimation, or Root Cause Analysis (RCA), Diagnostic Analysis and Predictive Maintenance.

 **How to contribute:**